 When the oxytocin is flowing through your body, it’s almost like you’re in an altered state of consciousness.
 Then, when you’re in transition and about to push (aka, doing the “hard” work), you have an adrenaline surge that brings even the most exhausted mama back to attention.
 Mother nature, y’all — it’s so cool!
 This is why some women think they’re going to lose it, then don’t.
 But it’s ok… by that time, the hard part is actually done.
 And, forgive me here, but pushing actually feels “good.”

-Click here to read and watch my entire water-birth story.
+Watch my entire water-birth story (below).
 It’s a feel-good vid.

 Good luck with whatever you decide!!